BinitBudwal/Match-Game/README.md

 REQUIREMENTS
 ------------

-This does npt  requires any special requirements just fork the repository and enjoy the game .
+This does not requires any special requirements just fork the repository and enjoy the game .